The Manual for Novices: Ch. 1 THE EGYPTIAN HASIDIM

 We only have a tiny fragment of this voluminous work and the entire concluding chapter (on contemplation and prophecy) has yet to be discovered.

 For our Order, the penultimate extant chapter on Khalwa-Hitbodedut (which for him means external solitary practices or interior retreat modelled on Biblical and Sufi khalwa practice) is a primary thesis supporting our own group’s contemplative practice.
+This chapter on Khalwa is therefore a primary source text which all our salikun should study in depth.
+Wherever possible we advise our salikun to use both the Rosenblatt and Wincelberg translations together as the former tends to retain the original Arabic nuances more faithfully while the latter is couched in a more readable modern English.

 Rabbenu Obadyah ben Abraham Maimuni (1228–1265) was the son of Rabbenu Abraham ben HaRambam and thus the brother of Nagid David ben Abraham Maimuni.
 His Judeo-Sufic Treatise of the Pool (Al-Maqala Al Hawdiyya) restates his father’s opinion that Islamic-Sufi mysticism and supererogatory devotional practices were a temporarily lost tradition from the curricula of the biblical prophetic yeshivot, fortuitously maintained and preserved for our restoration by Islamic Sufism.
 He supported, but did not insist on, celibacy (or very late marriage) as an ascetic religious practice for his Jewish-Sufi hasidim and it is thought that he himself never married.
 He died (probably whilst on ritual khalwa-retreat) at the Dammuh Synagogue in the Muqattam mountains outside Cairo.

 Rav David ben Joshua Maimuni (1335–c.1414) was a fifth generation descendant of the Rambam, variously referred to as David Maimuni II, or David ben Joshua.
-Rabbenu David Maimuni II was the author of the dynasty’s most adventurous Sufic volume, the Murshid ila al-tafarrud, known in English as The Guide to Solitude or The Guide to Detachment.
+Rabbenu David ben Joshua was the author of the dynasty’s most adventurous Sufic volume, the Murshid ila al-tafarrud, known in English as The Guide to Solitude or The Guide to Detachment.
 It openly quotes the Quran and contains our most developed (extant) statement of a Jewish-Sufi mystical theology.
 It also presents a thorough defence of asceticism.
 Rabbenu David authored several other works that are highly relevant to our Tariqa, but at the moment they are difficult to access in either print or in translation.
 He had one of the most well-stocked and justifiably famous libraries (in Syria) which was visited by scholars from near and far.
 A library that contained many Judeo-Arabic works and also many Islamic and Islamic-Sufi texts.

 A Commentary on Sources